jcarlos-prieto/niliBOX/resources/API.md

 ### File subsystem
 The *File* subsystem provides functions to handle files.
 There are functions for standard handling (open, close, read, write) and also other functions focused on handling audio files (play, stop, etc.).

+The files handled by this subsystem must be stored in the special location for data.

 When a file is open, the *File* subsystem provides a File id which is used to perform the rest of operations.

 <table><tr></tr>